 Our production site machines are set up to save water, with closed-loop circuits and a system that cleans containers using rotating nozzles and jets.

 The treatment station at our Blois factory processes wastewater to limit water pollution further downstream, with all the water treated coming out fully clean.

-At Sisley, we are committed to minimising waste by recycling and reusing any waste generated.
+At Sisley, we are committed to minimizing waste by recycling and reusing any waste generated.
 78% of our industrial waste was recycled in 2019: An increase of 33% since 2011.

 At our production and packaging workshops, we reuse most packaging materials (bubble wrap, cardboard) and work to recycle our instore advertising assets.

-We optimise the size and weight of boxes we send out for delivery.
+We optimize the size and weight of boxes we send out for delivery.

 We are in frequent contact with our suppliers, who suggest new ways to reuse our waste.
 This particularly applies to plastic (PVC, PS, PE).

 Most of Sisley's products are made in France.
 Currently, our biggest environmental impact is shipping our products from our Saint-Ouen-l'Aumône site.
 This was identified in our Carbon Audit (2019 data) and we are actively trying to reduce this environmental impact.